Jump To Topic

 Japanese Bobtail Cat Care

-Taking care of a Japanese Bobtail is a rewarding experience.
+Taking care of a Japanese Bobtail cat is a rewarding experience.
 Their grooming needs are minimal, thanks to their smooth, silky fur.
 Weekly brushing helps remove loose hair and promotes a healthy coat.

 Common Health Problems